Rocky Almestica, Laisha Landrum: Florida Teen Left For Dead In Garbage After Boom Box Beating, ‘For My Woman’

 The crime was so heinous and so brutal that it was obvious that the killers had a lot of hate and anger inside of them.
 It is alleged that Laisha Landrum wielded the death blows.

 According to the Tampa Bay Times, Emily Clemons was last seen getting on the bus heading to the local mall, her mother stated.
 Instead, she went to Almestica’s apartment, where he was staying.
 There, she encountered Laisha, who later became so enraged that she killed her.
 People who knew Clemons said that she was living with her mother and son at another apartment complex.
-Emily was known to be full of life.

 My first series as a Producer premieres tonight on TV One!
 My episode airs next week, but check out tonight's story! pic.twitter.com/rI3ffZim7H